 A Worker Share position is a serious commitment to work.
 We rely on your efforts to complete all the necessary tasks.
 If someone simply fails to show up, another person has to try to fit those duties into their already full schedule, throwing a major wrench into the farm works.

 If becoming a Worker Share fits into your schedule, please choose “Worker Share” instead of “Prepaid Share” on the page that asks for “Share Type”.
-Shortly after you sign up, download a Worker Share Application, fill it out online and return it to us at email@example.com, attached to your email.
+Shortly after you sign up, download a Worker Share Application, fill it out online and return it to us at: email@example.com, as an attachment.
 Or, you can print it out and snail mail it to the address below.

 Returning Worker Shares do not need to fill out an application, and have 1st choice of shifts.